The three most common reasons:

 Keep your URL slug short and keyword-focused.
 Remove stop words (a, the, how, to) unless they’re essential.

 Every image should have a descriptive alt text that explains what the image shows.
 This helps Google understand your images and improves accessibility for visually impaired readers.
-Include your keyword naturally where it fits; don’t force it into every single image.
+Include your keyword naturally where it fits; don’t force it into eve

 Internal linking, which links from one page on your site to another, is one of the most underused SEO tactics for bloggers.
 They serve two purposes: they help Google crawl and understand your site’s structure, and they guide readers to related content they might find useful.